zinzy/zinzy.website-v3/content/page/Now.md

 ![A screen of a digital SLR camera displays an image of a person drawing on a whiteboard](https://res.cloudinary.com/dbi2zounq/image/upload/v1716494193/ofn1vadda593bdw5zng6.jpg)

-Here i am at the [Gerimedica](https://gerimedica.nl) office, posing for an employer branding photoshoot.
+Here I am at the [Gerimedica](https://gerimedica.nl) office, posing for an employer branding photoshoot.
 I usually don't use that whiteboard to draw anything, but that _is_ my desk in the background, and that smile is genuine.
 I gave a great talk at our periodic company update, and I feel I'm doing good work that helps the company reach its goals.
 It's a good day.
 The days have been good.

 ### Right now, I'm